< tap to go back to guide menu.

 -When making a referral to external services where a DA is necessary and providing a DA will help expedite the start of these services.

--When a client has expressed interest in a new service (ARMHS, CTSS) that requires a recent DA and wants to be placed on the referral list for that service.
+-When a client has expressed interest in a new service that requires a recent DA and wants to be placed on the referral list for that service and the most recent DA does not recommend thos services and is not appropriate for an addendum (amendment) as desribed above.

 Generally When Not We do not conduct DAs as requested by external providers for whom DA updates are necessary unless we have reason to conduct the DA for reasons related to services we provide.

-We do not conduct DAs requested by external providers when referrals to services not made by us require a Diagnostic Assessment.
-There may be exceptions to this.
+We generally do not conduct DAs requested by external providers when referrals to services not made by us require a Diagnostic Assessment.
+However, there may be exceptions to this if producing a new DA will expedite a necessary service from an outside provider (we are person-centered).

 A new DA is required every three years for Case Management services and ongoing eligibility determination.

-ARMHS A recent (within one year prior to the start of services) Diagnostic Assessment is required that establishes eligibility for ARMHS based upon a diagnosis of SMI or SPMI.
+ARMHS A recent (within one year prior to the start of services, unless an older DA less than three years old has recommended the service and the delay is engagement/participation. ) Diagnostic Assessment is required that establishes eligibility for ARMHS based upon a diagnosis of SMI or SPMI.

 The Diagnotic Assessment should be reviewed annually and a new DA conducted if determined necesssary or recommended by the conclusions of the review.